-(2) Additional special provisions.
+(3) Additional special provisions.

 (a) Residential subdivisions with dwelling unit densities exceeding those in the tables in subsection (1) above can only be allowed if designed and approved as residential planned unit developments under § 154.14.
-Only land above the ordinary high water level of public waters can be used to meet lot area standards, and lot width standards must be met at both the ordinary high water level and at the building line.
+Only land above the ordinary high-water level of public waters can be used to meet lot area standards, and lot width standards must be met at both the ordinary high-water level and at the building line.
 The sewer lot area dimensions in subsection (1) above can only be used if publicly owned sewer system service is available to the property.

-(b) Lots intended as controlled accesses to public waters or as recreation areas for use by owners of non-riparian lots within subdivisions are permissible and must meet or exceed the following standards:

-1. They must meet the width and size requirements for residential lots, and be suitable for the intended uses of controlled access lots.

-2. If docking, mooring, or over-water storage of more than six watercraft is to be allowed at a controlled access lot, then the width of the lot (keeping the same lot depth) must be increased by the percent of the requirements for riparian residential lots for each watercraft beyond six, consistent with the following table:
+- (b) Subdivisions of duplexes, triplexes, and quads on Natural Environment Lakes must also meet the following standards: - 1. each building must be set back at least 200 feet from the ordinary high water level; - 2. each building must have common sewage treatment and water systems in one location and serve all dwelling units in the building; - 3. watercraft docking facilities for each lot must be centralized in one location and serve all dwelling units in the building; and - 4. no more than 25 percent of a lake's shoreline can be in duplex, triplex, or quad developments. - (c) Lots intended as controlled accesses to public waters or as recreation areas for use by owners of non-riparian lots within subdivisions are permissible and must meet or exceed the following standards: - 1.
+They must meet the width and size requirements for residential lots, and be suitable for the intended uses of controlled access lots. - 2.
+If docking, mooring, or over-water storage of more than six watercraft is to be allowed at a controlled access lot, then the width of the lot (keeping the same lot depth) must be increased by the percent of the requirements for riparian residential lots for each watercraft beyond six, consistent with the following table: